Who started Westben Arts Festival Theatre?

 He has performed with orchestras including the Dallas Symphony and Calgary Philharmonic, and at the Olympic Music Festival in Washington, The Wigmore Hall in London, England and the Glenn Gould Studio in Toronto.
 Recordings include a collection of solo piano music from Wigmore Hall, in addition to many for the CBC and CFMX, and three critically acclaimed CD's with soprano Donna Bennett.

 His compositions have been published by Boosey & Hawkes and range from solo piano music to songs, choral works and arrangements for full symphony orchestra.
-Larger projects include Requiem for a Millennium, the opera-musical SAMSON and a musical adaptation of Charles Dickens' A Christmas Carol and the Rap/Opera/ Muiscal RAPUNZEL.
-He is currently at work on a new Christmas Musical with Michael Nitsch called The Magic Ornament to be presented in November 2008 at The Barn (please see Artists Bios).
+Larger projects include Requiem for a Millennium, the opera-musical SAMSON and a musical adaptation of Charles Dickens' A CHRISTMAS CAROL and the Musical RAPUNZEL co written with Ken Tizzard and THE MAGIC ORNAMENT written with Micahel Nitsch.

 What type of music can I hear at Westben?